AsadAnik/barcode-inventory/README.md

    ```

 3. **Configure environment variables**:
-   Create a `.env.local` file for Next.js and add the following:
+   Create a `.env` file for Next.js and add the following:
    - `NEXT_PUBLIC_API_URL`: [URL of the backend API - http://localhost:8080/api](http://localhost:8080/api)

 4. **Run the frontend server**: